anudeep-mj/ephemeral-chat/README.md

 - Go to demo folder
 - Run the command: "mvn clean install -DskipTests=true"
-(If you compile with tests (i.e mvn clean install), it will run the 1 min integration test i have for my verification)
+(If you compile with tests (i.e mvn clean install), it will run the 15s integration test i have for my verification)

 Instructions on how to run your service locally